 Do you remember the first time you tried a pastelito?
 I don’t.
-I’m sure I was a toddler though since I was born in a Cuban family…and I’m sure I loved it!
+I’m sure I was a toddler since I was born in a Cuban family…and I’m sure I loved it!

 Cuban pastries or turnovers filled with guava paste and cream cheese.
 Just 4 ingredients make these pastelitos de guayaba y queso come to life!

 The first time I posted this recipe, my friends asked for a care package.
+Funny, they can all get these guava y queso pastelitos ANYWHERE here in Miami.
+Just goes to show, nothing beats “homemade”.

 I hope you make these and you LOVE them as much as I do!